Oluwafemi0908/Stock-News/README.md

-# Stock-News
+# 📈 Stock News with Percentage Change – SMS Alerts

-Stay in the loop with the stock market! 📈💬 This Python app fetches stock news and sends you a text with the latest percentage change, using Twilio.
-It’s like having your personal stock advisor right in your pocket.
-Get the updates fast and straight to your phone! 📲💸
+A Python program that fetches the latest stock news and sends you an SMS with the stock’s percentage change, powered by Twilio!

+## 🚀 Features
+- Fetches stock price data and percentage change
+- Sends SMS alert with the change via Twilio
+- Stay updated on your favorite stocks

+## 📦 Requirements
+- Python 3+
+- `requests` for fetching stock data
+- Twilio account for sending SMS